AWAIKEN1/Bash-Scripting-in-Linux-VM/README.md

 ### Features
 - **CPU Load Check**: Reports the 1-minute, 5-minute, and 15-minute load averages.
 - **Memory Usage Check**: Displays the total, used, and free memory.
+- **Machine Uptime Check**: Displays how long your Linux VM has been running since it was initially booted.
-- More features to be added as I progress in my learning.
+More features to be added as I progress in my learning.

 ## Getting Started